rcherara/microservice-architecture/README.md

   - Domain event - publish an event whenever data changes
   - Event sourcing - persist aggregates as a sequence of events

-NOTE :
-  Resilience4J is a standalone library inspired by Hystrix but build on the principles of Functional Programming.
-NOTE :
- Continuous integration and continuous deployment (CI/CD) has enabled teams to build and deploy software at a much faster pace.
-DevOps teams can build, test, and deploy changes to production in a matter of minutes, allowing for extremely rapid release cycles.
-However, a CI/CD pipeline has a lot of moving parts and steps where problems to occur.
-In order to ensure a successful deployment, it’s important to monitor each step in this process.

 ## Building and running the application

 This is a Maven project.
-However, you  need to have Java 11, Docker,and Maven installed.
+However, you  need to have installed :
+  - Java Development Kit >= 11
+  - Docker
+  - Maven
+  - Kubernates CLI
+  - Minikube
+  - Minishift
+  - Ansible

 The details of how to build and run the services depend slightly on whether you are using
   - SaaS (Software as a Service)